Vmader/YEP_finalproject_2019/README.md

 ## Project functionnalities and qualities
 ### Requirements
 What **MUST** the project do?<br/>
-* Choice of registration : Tenant / Owner
+* Account login / registration
+* Fill user profile.
+* User can swipe other users profile.
-* Matching : If both of users liked each other, a match is created.
+* Match available when 2 users liked each other.
+* Chat when matched.
-* Filter users choice : region, price, space, rooms.
+* Search filters choosen by users : region, price, space, rooms.

 What **SHOULD** the project do?<br/>
-* Set up a visit appointment based on availability of both of users
+* Set up a visit appointment based on availability of both of users.
-* Delete a match
+* Delete a match.
 * Report bad users.

 What **COULD** the project do?<br/>